EBV Positive Mucocutaneous Ulcer

 Treatment / Management

-Most cases of EBV positive mucocutaneous ulcers have a benign course and respond well to conservative management.
-In these cases, the patients are reported to have complete remission either spontaneously or in response to the reduction of their immunosuppressive therapies.
-However, there are reports of more persistent and debilitating cases that required more aggressive treatment.
-Some case reports have indicated excellent response to CD20 or CD30 directed antibody therapy, local radiation, surgical excision, chemotherapy, or a combination of these treatments.[3][9]
+Most cases of EBVMCU have a benign course and respond well to conservative management.
+In these cases, the patients are reported to have complete remission spontaneously or in response to reducing their immunosuppressive therapies.
+However, there are reports of more persistent and debilitating cases that require more aggressive treatment.
+Some case reports have indicated excellent response to a cluster of differentiation (CD)20- or CD30-directed antibody therapy, local radiation, surgical excision, chemotherapy, or a combination of these treatments.[3][9]

 Differential Diagnosis

-The differential diagnosis for EBV positive mucocutaneous ulcer includes the following:
+The differential diagnosis for EBVMCU includes the following:

 The clinical features of EBVMCU, specifically the localized nature and absence of a mass lesion, are integral in distinguishing it from DLBCL.
 These entities share an almost indistinguishable cytologic composition and phenotype.
-The presence of sharp circumscription and a band of small T cells at the base of the ulcer can differentiate EBVMCU from the more infiltrative patterns of DLBCL.
-EBV positive mucocutaneous ulcer also shares morphologic and phenotypic characteristics with cHL, specifically the presence of CD30/CD15 positive Reed-Sternberg like cells, though, cHL rarely presents as extranodal disease.[6][10][11]
+The presence of a sharp circumscription and a band of small T cells at the base of the ulcer can differentiate EBVMCU from the more infiltrative patterns of DLBCL.
+EBVMCU also shares morphologic and phenotypic characteristics with cHL, specifically the presence of CD30- or CD15-positive Reed-Sternberg–like cells, though cHL rarely presents as an extranodal disease.[6][10][11]
 Finding EBV positivity in a variety of cell sizes favors EBVMCU or PTLD.
-When DLBCL or cHL is EBV related, typically only the large cells are EBER positive.
-Anaplastic large cell lymphoma may resemble EBVMCU histologically, however, this entity is a CD30 positive T-cell lymphoma and will not be positive for EBER.
+When DLBCL or cHL is EBV related, typically, only the large cells are EBER positive.
+Anaplastic large-cell lymphoma may resemble EBVMCU histologically.
+However, this entity is a CD30-positive T-cell lymphoma and will not be positive for EBV–encoded small ribonucleic acids.

 Prognosis